EvanHarlan/TrafficSign-ML/README.md

 ## Introduction

-This Python program is designed to effectively identify and categorize traffic signs depicted in images using convolutional neural networks (CNNs).
-By employing state-of-the-art deep learning techniques, it facilitates the automated recognition and classification of diverse traffic sign variants.
+This Python program is designed to effectively identify and categorize traffic signs depicted in images.

 ## Installation